Stone elephant with hibiscus flowers, image of the Hindu deity Ganesha, Jakarta, Indonesia

 Copyright© Ute Grabowsky/photothek.net

 Bhinneka Tunggal Ika – unity in diversity: this national motto, taken from Sanskrit, which is inscribed on the coat of arms of the Republic of Indonesia, was adopted by the country after it proclaimed its independence in 1945.
 The Indonesian archipelago is the fourth most populous country in the world.
-Its roughly 274 million inhabitants belong to about 300 different ethnic groups and, together, speak a total of more than 700 different languages and dialects.
+Its roughly 283 million inhabitants belong to over 300 different ethnic groups.

 Peaceful transition to democracy